MizaGBF/Rosetta-Public/readme.md

 ```
 For DISCORD_TOKEN, simply create a second application and bot and put its token here.
 For the folders, either reuse the existing ones or make new ones if you want to use separate data.

+> [!IMPORTANT]
-Do note the bot is unable to write to your Google Drive in this mode.
+> In Debug mode, the bot is unable to write to your Google Drive.
+> Also, multiplayer game commands will let you play against yourself, for testing purpose (but not all games behave properly in this scenario).

 ## Updating